 Sandwich, chips, juice box, repeat… the kids are getting tired of eating it, and you are getting tired of packing it.

 Back to school season comes with a good amount of stress, and packing lunch for the kids is just one of them.
 Dream Dinners wants to help make the school year as easy as possible for you and your family.
-That’s why we’ve created this list of 31 school lunch ideas to get you through the entire first month of school!
+That’s why we’ve created this list of 20 school lunch ideas to get you through the start of school!
 We will also let you in on our favorite lunch boxes, school lunch supplies, packing tips & tricks, and ideas to make school lunch a little more fun for your kids!

 1. Turkey and Cheese Bagel